hunter-college-ossd-fall-2019/sophiabonsu-weekly/README.md

-> This repository belongs to Sophia Bonsu and contains weekly blogs written by Sophia Bonsu
+> This repository belongs to sophiabonsu and contains weekly blogs written by Sophia Bonsu
 > for a course in Open Source software development.